 Producing 320hp, the Civic Type R can reach speeds of 169mph, but more important is its incredible handling, barely needing to scrub off speed to tackle a winding B-road.

 Although Honda first offered Type R versions of the Mk6 Civic in Japan, it was the first seen in the UK on the Mk7.
 Hunt-out one of those for a less ‘in-yer-face’ appearance.

 Styling and engineering

-Discover what Touareg drivers think of their Volkswagens with our comprehensive owners’ reviews.
+Discover what drivers of the tenth-generation Honda Civic think about their cars with our comprehensive owners’ reviews.

 Since the Nissan Qashqai was introduced in 2007, the car world has gone SUV crazy.
 You can’t drive down the high street now without seeing one, and the Qashqai has remained...

 Looking for an all-rounder family 4x4 car that will cope with all the demands of a young family?
 We’ve picked our favourites that will suit your family car needs from...

 Hybrid cars and SUVs are both enjoying immense popularity among motorists – the former for their green credentials and low running costs, the latter for their rugged appearance, high driving...